Providence

 Building Benchmarking

 The City of Providence has been benchmarking and monitoring its energy consumption as part of its fiscal and environmental agenda since 2010.
-The FY2020 Municipal Energy Report will mark the sixth report released by the Office of Sustainability.
+The FY2022 Municipal Energy Report will mark the eighth report released by the Office of Sustainability.
 100% of Providence’s municipal building square footage is regularly benchmarked using ENERGY STAR Portfolio Manager.
-The City has partnered with the Department of Energy, NBI, Maalka, and EcoEdge to develop a Strategic Energy Plan.
-The City is currently working to integrate these efforts with the City's five-year Capital Improvement Plan and the School Improvement Plan.
+Before the end of FY23 the City will be signing a 3-year contract with an Energy Management Services SaaS provider to expand its benchmarking, reporting and analytical capabilities.
+Monthly financial and consumption reports will be available.

 Comprehensive Retrofit Strategies

 The City worked with the Department of Energy, NBI, Maalka, and EcoEdge to develop a Strategic Energy Plan.
 A number of comprehensive whole-building studies have been completed on individual buildings, and as part of broader studies such as the Rhode Island Department of Education’s Schoolhouse Energy Report Card for which RIDE also provided detailed building energy strategies to every municipality for every school building in their district.
-In 2016, the City completed whole-building-approach energy efficiency projects at five City buildings using $1.2 million in funding from the Rhode Island Infrastructure Bank (RIIB), a quasi-State agency developed to help Rhode Island municipalities address their goals for energy efficiency.
-The project, covering 71,240 square feet of building space, will reduce energy consumption in the five buildings by greater than 40%.
-Between FY 2018 and FY 2019, 14 buildings increased their Energy Star scores.
-The average Energy Star scores of all City schools combined has risen 14.4% since FY 2014, largely due to energy efficiency upgrades and HVAC control retro-commissioning completed in the buildings.
 The city has a full-time energy manager who manages the city’s energy efficiency work.